TDCOSMO XXI. Accurate stellar velocity dispersions of the SL2S lens sample and the fundamental plane of the lensing mass: Method for new kinematic measurements

 \subsection{Summary of the method}

-We apply the recipe proposed by \citet[][hereafter KM25]{Knabel_Mozumdar_2025} to measure stellar kinematics and minimize and estimate the associated systematic uncertainties.
-First, we measured the instrumental line spread function (LSF), $\sigma_{\text{inst}}$ of the observed galaxy spectra.
-We also measured the SNR of each spectrum and, using simulations, determined the SNR required for each specific instrument to keep any bias below the 1\% level.
-Using the information from KM25, we constructed two clean stellar libraries -- Indo-US\footnote{\url{https://noirlab.edu/science/observing-noirlab/observing-kitt-peak/telescope-and-instrument-documentation/cflib}} \citep{Valdes04}, and MILES\footnote{\url{https://miles.iac.es/}} \citep{Sanchez_2006, Falcon-Barroso11}, customized for the wavelength range used in the kinematics fitting, as described in more detail below.
+We applied the recipe proposed by \citet[][hereafter KM25]{Knabel_Mozumdar_2025} to measure the stellar kinematics and minimize and estimate the associated systematic uncertainties.
+Using mock spectra with different S/N, KM25 assessed the recovery of the true velocity dispersion as well as the resulting uncertainty estimates and showed that the proposed method achieves the desired accuracy on mock samples.
+A detailed description of the simulation process is provided in the appendix of KM25.
+First, we measured the instrumental line spread function (LSF) $\sigma_{\text{inst}}$ of the observed galaxy spectra.
+We also measured the S/N of each spectrum and, using simulations, we determined the S/N required for each specific instrument to keep any bias below the 1\% level.
+Using the information from KM25, we constructed two clean stellar libraries, Indo-US\footnote{\url{https://noirlab.edu/science/observing-noirlab/observing-kitt-peak/telescope-and-instrument-documentation/cflib}} \citep{Valdes04}, and MILES\footnote{\url{https://miles.iac.es/}} \citep{Sanchez_2006, Falcon-Barroso11}, which were customized for the wavelength range we used in the kinematics fitting, as described in more detail below.

-Second, improper flux calibration, variance in continuum strength, etc., may bias the fit significantly if not corrected for using additive and multiplicative polynomials.
-To find optimal orders of the polynomials and strike a balance between under- and overfitting, we ran a grid of additive and multiplicative polynomials.
-We find that for low polynomial orders the fits are generally unstable, leave significant residuals, and result in disagreements between the template libraries, likely arising from improper flux calibration.
-Above a certain threshold, which depends on the wavelength range and on the quality of the flux calibration, the result becomes stable and yields good agreement between the templates.
-If the polynomial order is too high, the polynomials start modifying the shape of the absorption lines, and the fit becomes unstable again.
-So, it is important to choose polynomial orders in the "sweet spot", as discussed by \citet{Knabel_Mozumdar_2025}.
-For this dataset, we find that orders of 8 and 2 for additive and multiplicative polynomials respectively, provide the least systematic scatter between templates, although similar results are found for somewhat lower and higher orders.
+Second, improper flux calibration, variance in continuum strength, and so on may bias the fit significantly when they are not corrected for using additive and multiplicative polynomials.
+To determine optimal orders of the polynomials and strike a balance between under- and overfitting, we ran a grid of additive and multiplicative polynomials.
+For low polynomial orders, the fits are generally unstable, leave significant residuals, and result in disagreements between the template libraries that likely arise from an incorrect flux calibration.
+Above a certain threshold that depends on the wavelength range and on the quality of the flux calibration, the result becomes stable and yields a good agreement between the templates.
+When the polynomial order is too high, the polynomials begin to modify the shape of the absorption lines, and the fit again becomes unstable.
+This shows that it is important to choose polynomial orders in the sweet spot, as discussed by KM25.
+For this dataset, orders of 8 and 2 for additive and multiplicative polynomials, respectively, provide the least systematic scatter between templates, although similar results were found for somewhat lower and higher orders.